ebaauw/homebridge-hue/README.md

   ]
 ```

 The example below is a typical configuration for exposing a v1 (round) bridge, or a v2 (square) bridge where the native HomeKit feature isn't used.
-With this configuration, homebridge-hue exposes all sensor resources, except those created by the Hue app for _Home & Away_ routines, and all lights, using the Kelvin `ColorTemperature` characteristic type.
+With this configuration, homebridge-hue exposes all sensor resources, except those created by the Hue app for _Home & Away_ routines, and all lights.
 ```json
   "platforms": [
     {